syd333/syd333/README.md

 ### Hi y'all, I'm Sydney !

-## I'm a Friend, Auntie, Developer, and Student!!
+## I'm a Friend, Auntie, Developer, and Student!

 - 🌱 I’m currently learning everything
 - 🥅 2021 Goals: transition into a career in software engineering!